learnbyexample/learn_gnuawk/gnu_awk.md

 ## Documentation

 It is always a good idea to know where to find the documentation.
 From command line, you can use `man awk` for a short manual and `info awk` for full documentation.
-The [online gnu awk manual](https://www.gnu.org/software/gawk/manual/) has a better reading interface and provides the most complete documentation, examples and information about other `awk` versions, POSIX standard, etc.
+The [online GNU awk manual](https://www.gnu.org/software/gawk/manual/) has a better reading interface and provides the most complete documentation, examples and information about other `awk` versions, POSIX standard, etc.

 Here's a snippet from `man awk`: